 During climbing operation the servo regulator will sense the change in altitude and will automatically lean the mixture.
-For better economy, manual leaning with the mixture control can also be accomplished if desired.
-When desired altitude is reached, electric fuel pumps may be switched off.
+For better economy, manual leaning with the mixture control can be accomplished.

 FUEL MANAGEMENT

 Fuel should be used from the main fuel cells during take-off, landing, climb and descent.
 Auxiliary fuel and tip tank fuel is to be used in level flight only.